Nerevand/SEP-2024/task.md

 # JS Data types task

 1. Create a new branch from the current one _hw2_.
-2. Inside folder _homework2_, create a folder with your GitHub nickname or name.
-3. In that branch, create a few JS files with exercise numbers, for example task1.js, task2.js, etc.
+2. In that branch, create a few JS files with exercise numbers, for example task1.js, task2.js, etc.
-4. In those files, implement solutions for the tasks.
+3. In those files, implement solutions for the tasks.

 **TASK 1**